hanadmse/GasStationApp/README.md

       { "date": "2024-08-31",
         "shiftPeriod": "DAY"
       }
 12.)
-Send the request and verify Data in MySQL
+Send the request and verify the data entry in MySQL